jundalisay/spblist/content/en/material/principles/part-5/chapter-04b.md

 ---

-In Cartesian Physics, each of the elements are mere versions or modification of the aethereal substance.
+In Cartesian Physics, each of the elements is a mere version or modification of the aethereal substance.

 {{< q a="Descartes" >}}